Jeffco is currently under stage 1 fire restrictions. Follow this link to the sheriff's office page for more information.

 What to do if you find MPB in your tree...

-If you find a tree with indications of beetle infestation such as frass, it should be removed.
+If you find a tree with indications of significant beetle infestation such as many pitch tubes or frass, it should be removed.
 Removal should include all of the tree material.
 To prevent the spread of beetle, the tree should be taken offsite and treated properly.
 Proper treatment includes whole tree chipping, burning, debarking, or disposal in an area free from other pine trees such as an urban dump site.

 A tree that has MPB infestation cannot be saved. it should be removed to prevent further spread.